July 2020

 Custom and Dummy Authentication Strategies

 New Dummy Authentication Strategy : The dummy strategy creates a dummy user that passes all authorization checks.
-It's meant for temporarily disabling the @requires
+It's meant for temporarily disabling the @requires and @restrict annotations at development time.

 Custom Authentication Middleware : In case the supported authentication strategies don't fulfill the necessary requirements, developers can provide a custom express middleware for authentication.